Lut99/CookieFactory/README.md

   - Changed Date() to work with correct days per month (e.g., February has 28)
   - Changed Date() to work with epochs since 00:00:00 00/00/0000 to support correct days format
+- v0.9.0 (alpha):
+  - Changed the interface library to PyQT 5 instead of Tkinter
+  - Changed plotter to use Bokeh plots instead of matplotlib

 # Roadmap
 Sidenote: everything in *cursive* is TODO